sami-chaaban/starparser/README.md

 **```--extract_if_nearby```** *```distance```* *`--f otherfile.star`*

 For every particle in the input star file, check the nearest particle in a second star file provided by ```--f```; particles that have a neighbor closer than the distance (in pixels) provided here will be written to particles_close.star, and those that don't will be written to particles_far.star.
 Particles that couldn't be matched to a neighbor will be skipped (i.e. if the second star file lacks particles in that micrograph).
-It will also output a histogram of nearest distances to Particles_distances.png (use ```--t``` to change filetype; see the [*Output*](#output) options).
+It will also output a histogram of nearest distances to Particles_distances.png (use ```--t``` to change the file type; see the [*Output*](#output) options).

 **```--extract_clusters```** *```threshold-distance/minimum-number```*